callnoah2/Big_Data_Processing/doc/Plan.md

 I checked to see if it was because one of the area-titles was off, but it had the correct number of FIPS numbers.
 I will put a print statement under all of the 'continues' to see if a line was skipped that shouldn't have bee.
 I also am guessing that some of the files are the wrong section.
+I realized that that was not the issue, The issue is with all the other fields, Now I will check on my algorithms that compair the data.

+I found out that I was extracting the wrong data from the singlefile.
+I fixed the data I was taking out.

+test two: giving the program wrong parameters.
+I will start by testing the program with no file given then a mispelled file.

+With a mispelled file, Open raises an error. with a no file, usage message is raised.

 ## Phase 4: Deployment (tag name `deployed`)
 *(5% of your effort)*